-- 1. Initial Outreach: - Contact participants within three business days of receiving a referral. - If unreachable by phone, navigators must use other contact methods listed in HMIS. - 2.
-Escalation Process: - If contact cannot be established, the Contractor must collaborate with County's outreach program planner and other case conferencing platforms to attempt contact. - If no contact can be made, a note will be added in HMIS, and the participant will be exited from CHA (Provider #4433). - 3.
-In-Person Housing Problem Solving Conversations: - Navigators will meet participants in-person to explore housing options using HPS techniques, including: - Active listening. - Strengths exploration. - Identifying supports and resources. - Creating actionable next steps. - Utilizing flex funds for housing solutions if appropriate. - Navigators are expected to stay informed about recovery-based housing and treatment resources to connect participants with needed services.

-• County will provide regular meetings for providers to learn about updated resources and problem solving at least once a week.
+- 1. Initial Outreach: - o Contact participants within three business days of receiving a referral. - o If unreachable by phone, navigators must use other contact methods listed in HMIS. - 2.
+Escalation Process: - If contact cannot be established, the Contractor must collaborate with Clackamas County's outreach program planner and other case conferencing platforms to attempt contact. - If no contact can be made, a note will be added in HMIS, and the participant will be exited from CHA (Provider #4433). - 3.
+In-Person Housing Problem Solving Conversations: - Navigators will meet participants in-person to explore housing options using HPS techniques, including: - Active listening. - Strengths exploration. - Identifying supports and resources. - Creating actionable next steps. - Utilizing flex funds for housing solutions if appropriate. - Navigators are expected to stay informed about recovery-based housing and treatment resources to connect participants with needed services. - Clackamas County will provide regular meetings for providers to learn about updated resources and problem solving at least once a week.
 Community of Practice will be developed through this process.

-Capacity and Caseload Management
+Capacity and Caseload Management:

-- The program will maintain a navigator-to-participant ratio of 1:10 at all times. - The Contractor must report revolving capacity monthly to the HST Navigation Program Planner. - The program will provide 3 FTEs with a revolving capacity to assist approximately 30 households at a time.
+- The program will maintain a navigator-to-participant ratio of 1:10 at all times. - The Contractor must report revolving capacity monthly to the HST Navigation Program Planner.

-Performance Monitoring
+Performance Monitoring:

 - 1. Quarterly Reviews: - County housing services staff will review service provider caseloads and benchmarks quarterly for Housing Navigation/Placement and Supportive Housing Case Management. - Budget adjustments may be made to shift staff and costs between services without altering the total Contract value.
-Budget adjustments must be requested in writing to the Housing Services team using housingservices@clackamas.us - 2.
+Budget adjustments must be requested in writing to the Housing Services team using housingservices@clackamas.us, - 2.
 Engagement and Contact Efforts: - Navigators must maintain contact with 100% of participants, checking in at least weekly.
-If unreachable, this should be addressed in case conferencing and inactive policy applied. - Multiple engagement efforts, including email, phone calls, text messages, and inperson outreach, must be documented in HMIS. - 3.
-Case Conferencing: - Navigators must utilize HST open office hours and BNL case conferencing to problem-solve contact barriers and coordinate participant services.
+If unreachable, this should be addressed in case conferencing and inactive policy applied. - Multiple engagement efforts, including email, phone calls, text messages, and in-person outreach, must be documented in HMIS. - 3.
+Case Conferencing:

+Navigators must utilize HST open office hours and BNL case conferencing to problem-solve contact barriers and coordinate participant services.

-Housing Navigation and Placement Goals
+Housing Navigation and Placement Goals: